 Over the last fourteen years she has also gained extensive experience in teaching, directing, choreographing, and facilitating workshops for all age groups.
 Along the way, she has discovered that the pride that comes with helping a student develop their skills, is far greater than the thrill of being on stage.

 Chrissy is proud to run her own school, The Kett School of Speech and Drama, with her sister Laura, where she has been working with 4 to 19-year-olds for fourteen years.
 The School’s focus is on the LAMDA syllabus, working on subjects such as Verse & Prose, Reading for Performance, Public Speaking and Acting.
 The Kett School does not currently have any available places; however, if you would like to enquire about the waiting list, please use the contact form.

 West End In Schools

 2016 – Current

-Over the last four years, Chrissy has also enjoyed delivering “Bringing Books to Life” & “Poetry in Motion” workshops for West End In Schools.
+Chrissy has also enjoyed delivering “Bringing Books to Life” & “Poetry in Motion” workshops for West End In Schools.
 The company inspires children to connect with books and poetry through music, dance, and storytelling.
 The workshops are beautifully crafted by talented creatives, and Chrissy feels proud and privileged to work alongside them in their aim to introduce the magic of literature to young minds.

 Directing & Choreography